wagslane/go-rabbitmq/README.md

 ## Options and configuring

-* By default, queues are created if they didn't already exist by new consumers
+* By default, queues are declared if they didn't already exist by new consumers
-* By default, routing-key bindings are created by consumers if they didn't exist if you're using `WithConsumerOptionsRoutingKey`
+* By default, routing-key bindings are declared by consumers if you're using `WithConsumerOptionsRoutingKey`
-* By default, exchanges are *not* created by publishers or consumers if they didn't already exist, hence `WithPublisherOptionsExchangeDeclare` and `WithConsumerOptionsExchangeDeclare`.
+* By default, exchanges are *not* declared by publishers or consumers if they didn't already exist, hence `WithPublisherOptionsExchangeDeclare` and `WithConsumerOptionsExchangeDeclare`.

 Read up on all the options in the GoDoc, there are quite a few of them.
 I try to pick sane and simple defaults.

 ## Closing and resources

-Close your publishers and consumers when you're done with them and don't attempt to reuse them.
+Close your publishers and consumers when you're done with them and do *not* attempt to reuse them.
 Only close the connection itself once you've closed all associated publishers and consumers.

 ## Stability